javakian/nextjs-menu/README.md

-# Next.js Crash Course Project
+# Next.js Crash Course Project - BaseBuild with menu to two pages

 Project from my Next.js crash course on YouTube